bfeif/personal-website/content/posts/geographical-indexing-explained-with-python-code.md

 3. For each geohash level, ask the question `5` times...
     1. Is our point in the left half of the map?
 If so, append `0` to `S` and reset the map to be just the left half of the map; if our point is in the right half of the map, append `1` to `S` and reset the map to be just the right-half of the map.
     2. Is our point in the bottom half of the map?
 If so, append `0` to `S` and reset the map to be just the bottom half of the map; if it's in the top half of the map, append `1` to `S` and reset the map to be just the top half of the map.
-4. Convert every 5 booleans from `S` into a Geohash 32-bit alphanumeric character, and return.
+4. Convert every 5 bits from `S` into a Geohash 32-bit alphanumeric character, and return.

 <img src="/images/geohash-algorithm-explained.png" alt="drawing"/>
 <!-- source: https://map-projections.net/img/flat-ocean/mercator-84.jpg?ft=59de1425 -->